SiddharthSaxena/WallAlive/README.md

 # Wall Alive
-A simple and easy-to-use live wallpaper app for Windows.
+A simple and easy-to-use live wallpaper app for Linux and Windows.